ErichDonGubler/vet-wgpu/README.md

 if the crate was published from a Windows machine.

-After all that, assume that we have done the legwork necessary to determine that want to audit commits reachable from `gfx-rs/v0.13` that are not reachable from `gfx-rs/v0.12`, which has already been audited.
+After all that, assume that we have done the legwork necessary to determine that we want to audit commits reachable from `gfx-rs/v0.13` that are not reachable from `gfx-rs/v0.12`, which has already been audited.
 If `$source` is a git checkout of the project we're auditing, we could generate the `commit-list` file like this: